 The PC Specialist Plus - Bookkeeping Specialization program offers individualized learning in computer software, business skills, employment skills and keyboarding, as well as Basic Accounting Principles, and QuickBooks accounting software.
 This program is ideal for people with some work experience but who lack up-to-date computer knowledge to be competitive in today's job market.
 Scheduling is flexible, with both day and evening hours available.
-Students can complete training within approximately 32 weeks attending the day session and 48 weeks attending the evening session.
+Students can complete training within approximately 32 weeks.
 Generally, entry-level career options available to graduates of this program include, but are not limited to, Accounting Assistant, Bookkeeper, Payroll Clerk, Accounts Payable Clerk, Accounts Receivable Clerk, Administrative Assistant, Office Assistant, Front Office Clerk, Customer Service Representative, Data Entry Clerk, or a variety of other general administrative positions.
 Program completion and placement rates for 2022 are 68% and 74%, respectively.